 Both the Kensington and Ramsay locations have cozy patios and serve breakfast all-day, every day.
 Each location has special menu items so make sure to try the Kensington Benny at Kensington and the chorizo hash and eggs in Ramsay.
 Along with coffee and tea, you can order wine, beer and spirits for that true patio experience.

 286 10 St. N.W., 587-356-1808; 1101 8 St. S.E., 587-353-1188, redsdiner.com

 This patio on Prince’s Island is like a little break right in the middle of the city.
 Brunch is served on weekends and plays to River Café’s strength of local, seasonal ingredients.
 The buckwheat pancakes have blackcurrant butter and maple syrup.
 The spinach and mushroom tart has Fairwinds Farm goat yogurt and puffed red fife.
 Always order a side of house-cured Berkshire bacon.
 And, make sure you make reservations in advance.

 25 Prince’s Island, 403-261-7670, river-cafe.com

 Out in the ‘burbs, you can find some delectable brunch items at Starbelly that make it worth the drive down south.
-Try their Starbelly Benny that features sourdough bread and chimichurri or their chicken and waffles with maple chili sauce and country gravy.
+Try its Starbelly Benny that features sourdough bread and chimichurri or the chicken and waffles with maple chili sauce and country gravy.
 Starbelly also recently took over operations of The Beltliner where you can also enjoy a great brunch on the patio overlooking Memorial Park.

 220, 19489 Seton Cres.
 S.E., 403-570-0133, starbelly.ca